thanmyinttun01/Terraform-eks/README.md

 ✅ Simplifies Maintenance – Modify one module, affect all uses.

-if you interested, please check it here the source code -

 🔥 What This Setup Does
 ✅ Creates an EKS Cluster